U.S. Route 31: Kentucky

 US 31E stays east of I-65, passing through Glasgow and Bardstown.
 It enters Louisville from the southeast, where it is named Bardstown Road for most of its length in the city, while US 31W closely follows I-65 from the Tennessee state line, through Bowling Green, to Elizabethtown.
 From here, it diverges to the west and passes through Fort Knox.
 North of Fort Knox, US 31W joins with US 60 in Kentucky and it roughly follows the Ohio River into Louisville.
 In southwestern Louisville, US 31W is called Dixie Highway.
 It is the major commercial street in this area.

 In Downtown Louisville at Second Street, US 31E and US 31W rejoin to form US 31 and immediately crosses the Ohio River on the Clark Memorial Bridge only traveling 0.912 mi before the route crosses into Indiana.

 Indiana

-US 31 travels concurrent with I-65 in Jeffersonville, after having crossed the Ohio River from Kentucky.
+US 31 travels concurrently with I-65 in Jeffersonville, after having crossed the Ohio River from Kentucky.
 It splits off north of Jeffersonville at Clarksville and proceeds to Indianapolis.
 At I-465 on the south side of Indianapolis, US 31 is now routed onto I-465 on the east side of the city.
 US 31 exits I-465 in extreme southern Hamilton County, and continues northward.
 US 31 then passes through or near Carmel, Kokomo, Rochester, Plymouth and Lakeville, often following a historic Native American trail to what was once a French fur-trading outpost on Mackinac Island and later the British Fort Holmes.
-As it passes Potato Creek State Park and approaches southern South Bend, US 31 travels concurrent with US 20 in Indiana and proceeds west then northward on the St. Joseph Valley Parkway, bypassing South Bend and proceeding into Michigan.
+As it passes Potato Creek State Park and approaches southern South Bend, US 31 travels concurrently with US 20 in Indiana and proceeds west then northward on the St. Joseph Valley Parkway, bypassing South Bend and proceeding into Michigan.